This post may contain affiliate links. Read the full disclosure here.

 How to identify spider mites:

-- If you suspect mites, wipe down the underside of the leaf with damp kitchen towel.
+• If you suspect mites, wipe down the underside of the leaf with a damp paper towel.
 If you get orange spots/streaks, there’s a pest presence.

 How to get rid of spider mites:

-Spider mite have a life cycle that’s nearly 2 months long (51 days I believe) so you need to keep up your spraying regimen for a long time.
+Spider mites have a life cycle that’s nearly 2 months long (51 days I believe) so you need to keep up your spraying regimen for a long time.

 I spray every other day for a week or two and then decrease it to every few days.